-Like most sane humans on this planet, chocolate is a weakness of mine.
+Like most humans on this planet, chocolate is a weakness of mine.
 And why wouldn’t it be?
-It’s delicious, sweet and lovely and it won’t leave you, taking the expensive rug that really “tied the room together” and hawking it to feed a different kind of weakness, but I digress.
-Turns out, there are benefits of cocoa that I didn’t know.
+It’s delicious, sweet, and lovely, and it won’t leave you, taking the expensive rug that really “tied the room together” and hawking it to feed a different kind of weakness, but I digress.
+There are benefits of Cocoa that I didn’t know about.

 Benefits of Cocoa on your Body

-In case you are curious, antioxidants are compounds made by plants to stop their own cells from “premature destruction” caused by exposure to heat, air, moisture and light.
+If you are curious, plants use antioxidants to stop their cells from “premature destruction” caused by heat, air, moisture, and light exposure.
 These antioxidants do the same for your body as well!
-They protect the body from premature aging and help to reduce the likeliness of some illnesses.
+They protect the body from premature aging and help reduce some illnesses’ likeliness.

-Cocoa helps prevent heart disease because it may lower bad cholesterol, raise good cholesterol and stops blood clotting in the arteries, similar to the effects of aspirin.
+Cocoa helps prevent heart disease; it may lower bad cholesterol, raise good cholesterol, and may help improve the overall health of your circulatory system.
 These compounds also help to increase blood flow and lower blood pressure.
-For these reasons and more, dark chocolate could be incredibly beneficial for the heart.
+Dark chocolate could be incredibly beneficial for the heart for these reasons and more.
 I always knew it did my heart well to eat chocolate.

 Cocoa Benefits on the Brain

-Not only does cocoa have many positive effects on the body, raw cocoa contains many compounds that are good for the mind.
-The mood elevator compounds in chocolate release the main feel good chemicals in your brain, serotonin and dopamine.
-The mood lifting effect is also due in part to cocoa being a stimulant as well as it’s proclivity to release endorphins.
-Cocoa has a great effect on the chemistry of your brain, also reducing stress hormones.
+Not only does Cocoa have many positive effects on the body, but raw Cocoa also contains many compounds that are good for the mind.
+The mood elevator compounds in the chocolate release the main feel-good chemicals, serotonin, and dopamine, in your brain.
+The mood-lifting effect is also partly due to Cocoa being a stimulant and its propensity to release endorphins.
+Cocoa has a significant effect on the chemistry of your brain, also reducing stress hormones.

 Benefits of Cocoa for the Skin

-The supportive properties found in cocoa powder are not just abundant internally, they also provide many of the same effects externally.
+The supportive properties found in cocoa powder are not just abundant internally; they also provide many of the same effects externally.
 Just as the antioxidants help stop the premature breakdown of cells in plants, it does the same for your skin.
-The use of raw cocoa on the skin, like in our Haute Cocoa Mask, help to protect skin from free radicals and help signs of aging.
+Using raw Cocoa on the skin, like in our Haute Cocoa Mask, helps protect the skin from free radicals and helps prevent signs of aging.